 Creating a Gardening Journal - What You'll Need to Start

-- 3-Ring Binder: Any type of binder will do.
+- Three-ring binder: Any type of binder will do.
 If you plan on taking it into the garden, a vinyl binder is your best bet.
-I've chosen a binder that zips closed so that I can slip things into it in a hurry and not worry about them falling out.
+A binder that zips closed makes it convenient to slip things into it in a hurry and not worry about them falling out.
 It's also nice to have a cover that allows you to slide in a photo of your garden or a favorite plant or container.

-- Blank Pages: Keep some black pages in the back of your journal for additional notes.
+- Blank pages: Keep some blank pages in the back of your journal for additional notes.
 If you make notes elsewhere, you can always tuck them into a sleeve.

 Once you have all your supplies gathered, it's simply a matter of tucking things in sleeves.
 Save all your plant tags and seed packets and slip them into the sleeve pockets.
-To make it easier to find the plant you're looking for, keep each bed or section of the yard separate.
+To make it easier to find the plant you're looking for, keep each garden bed or section of the yard in a separate sleeve.

-Everything is in one place, so the next step is to start taking some notes.
+Now that everything is in one place, the next step is to start taking notes.
 The tags and packets instantly give you information on what you planted.
-You can see through both sides, so you'll have the plant... identification as well as all the growing notes.
+You can see through both sides of the sleeve, so you'll have the plant identification as well as all the growing notes.